How Long Will an RV Fridge Run on Propane?

 Do I Need a Battery to Run My Refrigerator on Propane?

-Depending on the make and model of the fridge, it will require a different voltage to run, but it will require a battery.
+Depending on the fridge’s make and model, it will require a different voltage to run, but it will also require a battery.
 The control board requires battery power to run, and you need a battery for ignition.
-It does not need to be an incredibly powerful battery in most cases, but you will need a battery.
+In most cases, it does not need to be incredibly powerful, but you will need a battery.

 Can I Drive or Tow My Camper with My RV Fridge on Propane?

 Firstly, as we mentioned above, RV fridges work best when level.
-When you are driving the level will be changing by small amounts constantly.
+When you are driving, the level will change constantly by small amounts.
 As a result, the efficiency of your RV fridge will be out of whack.

 How Long Will an RV Fridge Run on a Battery?